toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

     :align: center

 Most of the model groups work for :term:`CCD`, :term:`CMOS`, :term:`MKID` and :term:`APD` detectors,
 which are imitating the physical working principles of imaging detectors.
-They were grouped according to which physics data storing objects are modified by them.
+They are grouped according to which physics data storing objects are modified by them.
 Note that among the 10 groups, three are dedicated to a single detector type.
 They are visually highlighted in the accompanying image.